SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-11-paxlovid-availability.md

 The result is pretty interesting, shown here (click to embiggen).
 There are exactly 3 vendors in the extended metro Boston area that have paxlovid in supply (18-20 courses of treatment available).
 That's 58 courses of treatment for about 4.87 million people (0.000019 courses/person)!

-Yes, I think that qualifies as "hard to find".
+Yes, I think that officially qualifies as "hard to find".

 Interestingly, when I first ran this query a couple hours ago researching this article, there were something like a dozen vendors (in just Middlesex and Suffolk counties).
 So